Published On: Mar 05 2013 03:30:44 PM CSTUpdated On: Jul 03 2014 01:00:00 AM CDT

 Love him or hate him, Billy Joel was unavoidable in the 1980s.
 He took his success from the 1970s and built on it with even more hits, including 1983's "An Innocent Man."

-While he doesn't perform as often these days and hasn't released a new record of pop music since 1993, Joel can still bring it, as evidenced by his well-received performance at the 12/12/12 concert for Superstorm Sandy relief.
+While he doesn't perform as often these days and hasn't released a new record of pop music since 1993, Joel can still bring it.
+He's seen here during a concert at Madison Square Garden in December 2014.

 Phil Collins not only found success in the 1980s with his band Genesis, but also broke out as a solo artist.
 Shown here is his 1985 album "No Jacket Required," which included the hits "Sussudio," "One More Night," "Take Me Home" and "Don't Lose My Number."

 Collins released an album of Motown covers in 2010 and then announced his retirement in 2011 to focus on his family life.
-He's seen here in 2012 at the premiere of the movie "Mirror Mirror," which starred his daughter, Lily Collins.
+He's seen here in November 2013.

 The Police had several hits in the 1970s, but their 1980 record "Zenyatta Mondatta" featured the hits "De Do Do Do, De Da Da Da" and "Don't Stand So Close to Me."
 The decade would also see the band record such hits as "Invisible Sun," "Every Little Thing She Does Is Magic" and "Every Breath You Take."